 The information that is gathered by the Google Membership Rewards scam aims to further increase the victim’s trust that this is an actual Google Membership Rewards website.
 For example, if you are visiting the site from an HTC smartphone, the scam will state “Your HTC U11 has won (1) reward!” and the scheme goes the same if you visit it from iPhones, Windows machines, Google Chrome, Mozilla Firefox and even different tablets.

+Google has never offered prizes or some kind of lotteries.
+Even if the pop-up displays Google’s logo and states it is Google, it is NOT Google.
 The end goal of the scam is simple: It aims to get you to answer questions by clicking on different buttons as the answers.
 The bad news is that the simple clicking of those buttons may lead to an unsafe site which can even result in malware infection.
 Another negative outcome of these surveys is that after you complete the survey, they may take you to a web page where you may be asked to enter your financial credentials, such as your credit card number and security code In order to receive the reward.
-This is the main method via which this scam may fool inexperienced users and steal funds or sell their credit card data in the dark net markets.
+This is the main method via which this scam may fool inexperienced users and steal funds or sell their credit card data in the darknet markets.

-Since the Google Membership Rewards and Google Rewards Center scam may not be the only scamming sites you could get redirected to via this adware, reccomendations are to immediately remove it.
+Since the Google Membership Rewards and Google Rewards Center scam may not be the only scamming sites you could get redirected to via this adware, recommendations are to immediately remove it.

 How To Get Rid of Google Membership Rewards?